Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-vultr.md

       - ASSETSTORE__AMAZONS3__FORCEPATHSTYLE=${S3_FORCEPATHSTYLE}
 ```

-In your command line shell, update your squidex container to use the new asset storage settings:
+In your command line shell, update your Squidex container to use the new asset storage settings:

 ```
 docker-compose up -d